mozilla-services/heka/docs/source/configuration.rst

     Time interval (in seconds) between attempts to poll for new data.
     Defaults to 10.
 - decoder (string):
-    The name of the decoder used to transform the response body text into a structured hekad message.
-No default decoder is specified.
+    Decoder name used to transform the response into a structured hekad message.
+    If no decoder is specified the the response data is placed in the Heka message payload.

 Example: